Privacy Shield Certification

 Swiss-U.S.

-The Privacy Shield program administered by the U.S. Department of Commerce enables U.S.-based companies to join one or both of the Privacy Shield Frameworks in order to benefit from the adequacy determinations.
-To join either Privacy Shield Framework, a U.S.-based company will be required to self-certify to the Department of Commerce and publicly commit to comply with the Privacy Shield Principles, including the Supplemental Principles requirements.
-While joining Privacy Shield is voluntary, once an eligible company makes the public commitment to comply with the requirements, the commitment will become enforceable under U.S. law.
+The Data Privacy Framework program administered by the U.S. Department of Commerce enables U.S.-based companies to join one or both of the Data Privacy Frameworks in order to benefit from the adequacy determinations.
+To join either Data Privacy Framework, a U.S.-based company will be required to self-certify to the Department of Commerce and publicly commit to comply with the Data Privacy Framework Principles, including the Supplemental Principles requirements.
+While joining Data Privacy Framework is voluntary, once an eligible company makes the public commitment to comply with the requirements, the commitment will become enforceable under U.S. law.

-Approval of the EU-U.S. Privacy Shield Framework, which replaces the U.S.-EU Safe Harbor Framework, was announced on July 12, 2016.
-The Department began accepting EU-U.S. Privacy Shield self-certifications on August 1, 2016.
-Approval of the Swiss-U.S. Privacy Shield Framework, which replaces the U.S. Swiss Safe Harbor Framework, was announced on January 12, 2017.
-The Department began accepting EU-U.S. Privacy Shield self-certifications on August 1, 2016.
+Approval of the EU-U.S. Data Privacy Framework, which replaces the U.S.-EU Safe Harbor Framework, was announced on July 12, 2016.
+The Department began accepting EU-U.S. Data Privacy Framework self-certifications on August 1, 2016.
+Approval of the Swiss-U.S. Data Privacy Framework, which replaces the U.S. Swiss Safe Harbor Framework, was announced on January 12, 2017.
+The Department began accepting EU-U.S. Data Privacy Framework self-certifications on August 1, 2016.

-The Privacy Shield program administered by the U.S. Department of Commerce delivers a number of key benefits:
+The Data Privacy Framework program administered by the U.S. Department of Commerce delivers a number of key benefits:

 1. Enhanced Dispute Resolution systems with additional reporting criteria.